TITLE 89: SOCIAL SERVICES

 "Licensing year" often called the anniversary year, means the period of time from the date a day care home license is issued until the same date of the following year.

 "Member of the household" means a person who resides in a family home as evidenced by factors including, but not limited to, maintaining clothing and personal effects at the household address, or receiving mail at the household address, or using identification with the household address.

 "Minor traffic violation" means a traffic violation under the laws of the State of Illinois or any municipal authority in Illinois or another state or municipal authority that is punishable solely as a petty offense.
-(See Section 6-601 of the Illinois Driver Licensing Law [625 ILCS 5/6-601].)
+(See Section 6-601 of the Illinois Driver Licensing Law [625 ILCS 5/Ch.
+6].)

-"Permit" means a one-time only document issued by the Department of Children and Family Services for a 2-month period to allow the individuals to become eligible for a license.
+"Permit" means a one-time only document issued by the Department for a 2-month period to allow the individuals to become eligible for a license.